 For additional information regarding international students, contact the Coordinator of International Student Services in the Office of International Education at (361) 825-2258.

 A student holding a baccalaureate or higher degree who intends to seek an additional bachelor’s degree or an additional undergraduate major or minor, or who intends to take undergraduate course work required for Texas public school teacher certification, should seek admission as postbaccalaureate student.
 Postbaccalaureate students may enroll in undergraduate-level courses (numbered below 5000) only.
 The following documents are required as part of the application process:

 - A completed ApplyTexas Application form.

 - A nonrefundable $40 application fee.

 - Official transcripts documenting all course work taken at any regionally accredited college or university attended and the degree awarded at the completion of all coursework.
 Official transcripts must be submitted directly to Texas A&M University-Corpus Christi by the granting institutions.

-All students admitted into the High School Senior Concurrent Enrollment Program are subject to all Texas A&M University-Corpus Christi, Texas A&M University System, State of Texas, and federal rules and regulations applicable to degree-seeking students.
+High school students admitted under the Islander Academy will be advised by the Department of Undergraduate Studies.
+All students admitted into Islander Academy are subject to all Texas A&M University-Corpus Christi, Texas A&M University System, State of Texas, and federal rules and regulations applicable to degree-seeking students.

-Students admitted under this program who wish to continue in the summer or fall semester following high school graduation must reapply for admission.
+Students admitted under this program who wish to continue their degree with TAMU-CC following high school graduation must reapply for admission.